IBM/ibm-licensing-operator/docs/Content/Retrieving_data.md

 You can use the non-automated procedure to create a cumulative report for your environment.
 For more information, see [Manually tracking license usage in multicluster environment in IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/multicluster.html).

+**Note:** License Service has recently been upgraded with an extension for tracking license usage in multicluster environment called License Service Reporter.
+However, at this point License Service Reporter is only supported with License Service instance that is shipped with IBM Cloud Platform Common Services and integrated with IBM Cloud Pak solutions.

 **Related links**
 - [Go back to home page](../License_Service_main.md#documentation)